Nagsimula sa Puso: Production

-After the success of Sineserye Presents, ABS-CBN decided to make a new afternoon drama for daytime.
+After the success of Sineserye Presents, ABS-CBN decided to make a new afternoon drama.
 Nagsimula Sa Puso was a 1990 film which earned Richard Gomez his first FAMAS awards and nominations.
 Richard Gomez played the role of a young college student in a heated affair with his college professor played by Hilda Koronel, who attempts revenge after being stricken with grief and resentment by his professor's mother, and takes revenge on his professor's now settled family only to obtain her for himself.

-Throughout its press conference, Maja Salvador takes the lead as Hilda Koronel's character Celina Hernandez, a role in which Maja took time to analyze carefully when offered the project, she decided to give the green light and allowed herself to play the role because she wanted to experience a role out of character and taken seriously because of many projects in which she played teeny-bopper roles.
-After she mostly played adult roles only on anthology episodes of MMK variously, she decided to take the lead and do a love scene with film and TV actor Coco Martin who was recently in the TV series in the same year Tayong Dalawa before Nagsimula Sa Puso's debut on October 12, 2009, which also caused Maja to work anxiously.
-The series also revolved on serious actors such as Gloria Diaz (actress and beauty queen), Jaclyn Jose (film actress and drama TV series versatile actress) and Buboy Garovillo (veteran TV host, actor and member of the APO Hiking Society) and newcomer Nikki Gil and Joseph Bitangcol and actress and film director Laurice Guilllen in a special role.
+Throughout its press conference, Maja Salvador takes the lead as Hilda Koronel's character Celina Hernandez, a role which Maja analyzed carefully when offered the project.
+She allowed herself to play the character as she wanted to experience a different role from previous projects.
+After mostly playing adult roles on various episodes of MMK, she decided to take the lead and do a love scene with film and TV actor Coco Martin who was recently in the TV series on the same year Tayong Dalawa before Nagsimula Sa Puso's debut on October 12, 2009.
+The series revolved around Gloria Diaz, Jaclyn Jose and Buboy Garovillo with newcomers; Nikki Gil and Joseph Bitangcol as well as a special participation of actress and film director Laurice Guilllen.